sanrocks123/java-samples/README.md

 # java-samples
-This repo is for practice
+This repo is for practice.
+That is fine